rukundohenry2/first-assignment/README.md

 # first-assignment
-this repository is made up of two files firstassignment2 is the source code that is made in java firstcoursework is the source code that is made in kotlin
+this repository is made up of two files firstassignment2 is the source code that is made in java. firstcoursework is the source code that is made in kotlin